FormidableLabs/spectacle/docs/content/basic-concepts.md

 For a more thorough understanding of the features and flags provided by the CLI, please see its [complete documentation](./extensions#spectacle-cli).

+**Note:** If you want to create the build infrastructure for MDX support in a Spectacle deck, you can add the [`spectacle-mdx-loader`](https://github.com/FormidableLabs/spectacle-mdx-loader) plugin to your webpack configuration.
+Straight Markdown just requires the webpack `raw-loader`.

 <a name="jsx"></a>

 ### JSX